MichaelTMiyoshi/DesignWithMiyoshi/Problems/README.md

 As I said, I will have the problems in files representing those two week goal sheets.
 By the way, if you count the number of goal sheets and know that a typical high school calendar has 18 weeks per semester, you will wonder why not all goal sheets have problems.
 That is because I have catch up goal sheets in my class.
 (Sorry, no mustard ones, but one of my former students said that everybody ought to relish every goal sheet.)
 Which is also why they are not numbered sequentially.
 (Or maybe why I will put the catch up goal sheets in the sequence.)

+There is a folder in the Documents folder that is called [GoalSheetsPrintable](https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/tree/master/Documents/GoalSheetsPrintable).
+This folder has Word files that can be downloaded and printed.

 ## Philosophy
 I need to give a little statement of philosophy for those of you who might be educators looking at this repo.